Shinia-Gupta/TaskNo3_Weather_Forecast_Dashboard/README.md

 - **HTML:** Markup language for structuring the app.
 - **Tailwind CSS:** Utility-first CSS framework for styling.
 - **JavaScript:** Core programming language for the app's functionality.
+- **Visual Crossing Weather API:** Used for fetching real-time weather data.

 ## Getting Started